 - softened unsalted butter

 It’s actually really interesting.
 Cream of tartar, or CoT to simplify things, is an acid [tartaric acid] and is the byproduct of –wait for it– winemaking.
 It’s literally what is left, a residue if you will, on the barrels after wine is made.
 How exactly someone decided to add it into cookies to make them super soft and tender or into egg whites so they stay firm and all lofty– I’ll never know.
 Actually, I may just Google it.

 First, place the two sticks of softened butter and 1-1/4 cup of granulated sugar into the bowl of your stand mixer that is fitted with the paddle attachment.
 Cream on low speed until light and fluffy, about 2 minutes.

 Add one egg at a time, mixing until combined.
 Then measure in the 2 teaspoons of vanilla extract.

 In a separate bowl, combine the 2-3/4 cup flour, 2 teaspoons cream of tartar, 1 teaspoon baking soda and 1/4 teaspoon of kosher salt.

-Next, use a two-tablespoon scoop to measure out your cookies.
+Use a 1-1/2 tablespoon scoop to measure out your cookies.
 Roll the cookie dough in your hands to make a smooth ball.
-Then place the round cookie dough ball into the bowl with the cinnamon sugar and sprinkle the cinnamon sugar over top whiles rolling the cookie dough to coat.
+Place the round cookie dough ball into the bowl with the cinnamon sugar and sprinkle the cinnamon sugar over top while rolling the cookie dough to coat.
 I think the cinnamon sticks better with this method.